kubernetes/enhancements/keps/sig-api-machinery/1281-network-proxy/README.md

 ## Infrastructure Needed [optional]

-Any one wishing to use this feature will need to create network proxy images/pods on the master and set up the ConnectivityServiceConfiguration.
+Any one wishing to use this feature will need to create network proxy images/pods on the control plane and set up the ConnectivityServiceConfiguration.
 The network proxy provided is meant as a reference implementation.
 Users as expected to extend it for their needs.